qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

                  that right hand side: a on the right, o on the left.

 `_DRA` layer, memory aids:

+  Tab on the `_DRA` layer is the other option from what it is on `_ACC` layer.
+Pressing two thumbs has no left or right bias.
+Tab is therefor on the right on `_DRA`, with Left-Control on the left.

         Row 4, Key 2:  “ on '", the opening „“ at the ‛open’ of the keyboard (left/up)
         Row 4, Key 3:  ” to the right of opening “, ≤ on <